glacier-modding/glaciermodding.org/docs/modding/suitmodding/basicretexture.md

 ## Patch the Texture Change in the Outfit

 Now that we have an entirely new texture, it's time to use it.
-Open GlacierKit.

 Let us first set up our mod project.
 Navigate to your Simple Mod Framework folder and open the `Mods` folder.
 Create a new folder in here called **MyName.MyCoolShirt**. *(Good convention suggests that you name your mod folders with your username, a period, and the mod's name, no spaces.)* Go into this folder and create a folder called **content**.
 In the content folder, create a new folder called **chunk0**.
 All the game's assets are segmented into chunks, it's not important to know right now but if you are curious you can [see this article](../../glacier2/chunkdata.md).

 To recap, that folder structure is MyName.MyCoolShirt ➡ content ➡ chunk0.

-With GlacierKit started, we will need to select this mod folder.
-Click the big button labeled **Select a project**.
+Open GlacierKit.
+We will need to select this mod folder.
+In the **Files** tab at the top, click the big button labeled **Select a project**.
 Navigate to the **MyName.MyCoolShirt** folder you just made and select it.

 Go to the **Game content** tab, second from the top that looks like a box.
-Remember the hash for the Casual Suit's `TEMP`?
-That's right, `00B2741A27743D8D`—enter that into the search box and hit enter.
-In the tree you will find `outfit_agent47_bangkok_gloves_heroa_v0.entitytemplate`, buried in a bunch of folders.
+Remember what the Casual Suit was called?
+That's right, `bangkok_gloves`—enter that into the search box and hit enter.
+In the tree you will find `outfit_agent47_bangkok_gloves_heroa_v0.entitytemplate`.
 Click it and you will see a bunch of information about it.
 Click the **Open in editor** button.

 Expand the root OUTFIT entity in the tree.
 What you see in the tree is what makes up the outfit.
 Model parts, material overrides, cloth collisions, and things like that.